- Southlake Public Art

 Southlake Public Art

-Southlake Public Art showcases the culture, look, and feel of Southlake, the City’s public art collection is an integral part of what makes up the city’s charm.
 One can travel throughout the City and find public art proudly displayed in open spaces, intersections, key gateways, key destinations, and roundabouts.
 Throughout the years, the City of Southlake has developed a remarkable collection of public art and has consistently invested in routine maintenance and conservation of those assets.

 The Southlake public art collection has always been a staple in the community.
 It tells a story about the City’s history, artistic style, and residents.
-With the continued expansion of the public art collection, the Southlake Arts Council has worked diligently implementing the City’s public art initiatives through Southlake Public Arts Programs.
+With the continued expansion of the public art collection, the Southlake Arts Council has worked diligently to implement the City’s public art initiatives through Southlake Public Arts Programs.

 New Art was unveiled on May 24, 2023